 It is now safe to Travel in Nepal

-Nepal has always been blessed with the natural and cultural aspect, though the earthquake on Saturday, April 25th, with its epicenter Barpak has caused us the tremendous loss.
-More than 9000 people died and more than 23000 were injured.
+Nepal has always been blessed with natural and cultural aspects, though the earthquake on Saturday, April 25th, with its epicenter in Barpak, has caused us tremendous loss.
+More than 9000 people died, and more than 23000 were injured.
 Ancient old buildings were destroyed.
-Tragic effects in and around Kathmandu with places that were historical sites and popular tourist destination were ruined.
+Tragic consequences were felt in and around Kathmandu, including historical sites and popular tourist destinations.

-Now you will see the different insight of UNESCO World Heritage Sites (Kathmandu durbar square, Patan Durbar Square, Bhaktapur Durbar Square, Changunarayan temple and The Swayambhunath temple) and the historical Dharahara collapsed in a blink of an eye.
-However some of the cities like Pokhara, Chitwan, and Lumbini stand still.
-There is plenty of trekking and traveling opportunities still waiting for you.
-Lots of international tourists are in the dilemma whether to visit Nepal or not well we understand your hesitation.
-We are slowly and gradually catching up to be back in normal and the answer to your dilemma is, YES now Nepal is safe to travel.
+You will now see the various perspectives of UNESCO World Heritage Sites (Kathmandu Durbar Square, Patan Durbar Square, Bhaktapur Durbar Square, Changunarayan Temple, and The Swayambhunath Temple) and the historical Dharahara collapsed in the blink of an eye.
+However, some of the cities, like Pokhara, Chitwan, and Lumbini, stand still.
+There are still many trekking and travel opportunities available to you.
+Lots of international tourists are in the dilemma of deciding whether to visit Nepal or not.
+Well, we understand your hesitation.
+We are gradually returning to normalcy, and the answer to your question is: Yes, it is now safe to travel to Nepal.

 The reason why It is now safe to Travel in Nepal;

-Yes, Nepal was hit by the devastating earthquake that causes the catastrophic effect in Nepal but now our country is safe to travel and in need to recover from it.
-So instead of canceling your trip to Nepal help us to recover by visiting Nepal, though few popular attraction of Nepal has suffered.
+Yes, Nepal was struck by a devastating earthquake that had a catastrophic effect in Nepal, but our country is now safe to visit and needs to recover.
+So instead of canceling your trip to Nepal, help us recover by visiting Nepal, though few popular attractions in Nepal have suffered.
 There is more to Nepal than Dhara Dhara, Sindupalchowk, and Gorkha.
-You can always visit other beautiful places which are safe and were not affected by earthquake Contribute your precious time to rebuild this heavenly paradise by visiting it and help people of Nepal to forget that tragic moment by contributing your support
+You can always visit other beautiful places that are safe and were not affected by the earthquake.
+Contribute your precious time to rebuilding this heavenly paradise by visiting it and help the people of Nepal to forget that tragic moment by contributing your support